 Step 4: Keep growing my business

-One thing I’m really looking forward to is taking my business with me on the road and having a source of income while I travel.
+One thing I’m really looking forward to about quitting my job to travel is taking my own business with me on the road, and having a source of income while I travel.

 Right now I’m making what you could technically consider a full-time income from blogging on Wander Her Way and two other websites I run, but I definitely want to increase my income further and I have a lot of plans for how I’m going to do that over the next nine months until I leave.

 I’ve been making money from blogging for almost two and a half years now and though it’s taken a lot of hard work, it’s nice to know I’ll have guaranteed income coming in while I’m on the road.

 If you want to learn how to start your own travel blog, read this post.